Ask Lilly: My First Sex Toy edition

 If you’re looking for something to stimulate the prostate, start out with the Tantus Pro Touch from their Grab Bag for something affordable – it has the tip and curve that tends to target the prostate.
 Another option that has a little more oomph in the vibrations department is the Renegade Massager.
 You can also try out the non-vibrating Doc Johnson Mood Naughty 2 to see if you like the blobby-shaped prostate-targeting style of the Aneros line.
 If you decide you like the sensation but need more vibration, consider the Lust L12 for something a little over $50 or L’amourose Rosa Rouge for a big splurge.

-Sensations for butt toys vary – some like the feeling of thrusting.
+Sensations for butt toys vary – some people like the feeling of thrusting versus stationary plugs.
 That’s when you would try out a dildo.
 The first few suggestions in the list of dildos for beginners guide are all slender and perfect for introductory anal play.

 Going beyond a hand job

 The world of sex toys for the penis is just so damn difficult to navigate for someone like me – I’m loathe to recommend very porous or toxic toys, yet 95% of the masturbator sleeves out there are porous.
 Very few are silicone – the ones that are, are very expensive or not awesome.
 I’m not against Fleshlight and Tenga brands, though, despite them being porous because I at least know that they’re not toxic.
 I’ve not heard reports about people getting skin irritations.
 You do have to be super vigilant with cleaning them.
 A Tenga product that I really love, and a material that more companies should embrace, is their line of 3D sleeves.
-It’s a porous TPR material infused with silver for its anti-microbial properties.
+It’s a porous TPR material infused with silver for its anti-microbial properties which would be a great place to start for your first sex toy that isn’t a one-time-use onacup.
 They’re extremely soft with a texture; they’re open-ended too so it won’t create vacuum suction (which also often is very noisy).
 Since there is no hard plastic shell around it, you can use your hand to increase pressure; you can also use your other hand to grip the open end shut to create some suction.

 I read that “50 Shades” book…..

 So you read one of those damn 50 Shades books and want to “spice things up”.
 When people say this, they can mean anything from “let’s use a sex toy” to “I have a secret kink I’ve held back on for years”.
 I’m not to be considered an expert on anything serious for BDSM/kink, but I can get you started.
 Pretty much the whole entire “position aids” section at Shevibe will be enough to “spice-ify” the most vanilla of sex lives, or at least get you on your way to being able to communicate deeper kinks and desires.
-For a little restraint and blindfold experimenting, the Liberator Pro Cuff kit is nice, sturdy and has the best blindfold I’ve ever tried on.
-For less money, they also have a starter set, fewer restraints.
-You can also consider things like sex slings and under the bed style restraint systems – this one fits any bed, while this more basic one will only work up to a Queen size bed.
+For a little restraint and blindfold experimenting, the Liberator Bed Buckler kit is nice, sturdy and has the best blindfold I’ve ever tried on.
+You can also consider things like sex slings and other under the bed style restraint systems – this one fits any bed, while this more basic one will only work up to a Queen size bed.

 But what about!